 Skin lesions are considered extensive when they are present in different parts of the body or in critical body areas that has led to very serious functional limitations.
 An example of such skin lesions includes burns on the soles of both of your feet or palms of your hands that seriously limit walking or completing tasks using your hands, or burns on both arms near the joints that seriously limit the use of your arms.

-Receiving any sort of rejection is sad and disheartening, however, when it is a letter denying disability benefits it can be crushing.
+Receiving any sort of rejection is sad and disheartening, however, when it is a letter stating that you have been denied disability benefits it can be crushing.
 However, you should not be completely discouraged because there is a well-established appeals process of four different levels that you are entitled to exhaust.

 You can appeal in one of three ways: